Human Rights Statement

 As a global retailer we buy, move and sell products through our operations and store network, and our business interacts with millions of people every day.
 We have a responsibility to respect the human rights of, and an opportunity to make a difference to, our colleagues, our customers, the communities we operate in and the people who work throughout our supply chain.

-We are committed to upholding human rights and support in full the UN Universal Declaration of Human Rights and the International Labour Organization Core Conventions.
+We are committed to upholding human rights and support in full the UN Universal Declaration of Human Rights and the International Labour Organization Core Conventions on labour standards, working hours and health and safety for workers.

 Below we outline our approach to respecting and supporting human rights for colleagues, those in our supply chain, as well as customers and communities.

-We make the right decisions for colleagues by living our value - to treat everyone how they like to be treated.
-We deliver our Human Rights policy for colleagues in line with local culture and labour laws, for example we:
+The wellbeing, security and safety of our colleagues is of utmost important to us a business.
+We make the right decisions for colleagues by living our value - to treat everyone how they want to be treated.
+We deliver our Human Rights policy for colleagues in line with local culture and labour laws, whilst ensuring we address any actual or potential adverse impacts our colleagues may experience whilst working for us.
+We promote a culture of trust and transparency through:

 Building strong partnerships with trusted suppliers will ensure that we deliver high-quality and safe products that are responsibly produced.
 As a founding member of the Ethical Trading Initiative (ETI), we have long been aware of the potential for labour and human rights abuses to occur in our supply chains but also our opportunity to help create good jobs that enable people to care for their families and develop their skills.
 We recognise that it is our responsibility as a business to respect and enhance the rights of people in those supply chains, in line with the UN Guiding Principles.